-- 1) Diploma in Mathematics - 2) Diploma in Chemistry
+1) Diploma in Mathematics

-- 1) Bachelor of Science in Mathematics - 2) Bachelor of Science in Chemistry
+1) Bachelor of Science in Mathematics

 5. Bachelor of Science in Mathematics

 The Bachelor of Science in Mathematics is a four-year, 121-122 credit hours' study program designed to offer high quality teaching that promotes critical thinking and problem-solving skills in a variety of subjects and through related disciplines.
 It provides fundamental background knowledge and expertise for study in engineering and sciences.